joneswack/dp-rfs/README.md

 ### A note on using GPU-accelerated SRHT sketches

-PyTorch does not natively support the Fast Walsh Hadamard transform.
+PyTorch does not natively support the Fast Walsh Hadamard Transform.
 This repository contains an implementation including CUDA kernel in `util/fwht`.
 This kernel is needed for GPU-accelerated TensorSRHT sketches.
 If you want to use this implementation, you also need to have CUDA **10.1** installed.

 Then you run the following command in your terminal prior to launching any other code: